 As with all breeds, Burmese can be more prone to certain medical conditions than other cats.
 These may include:

 Inherited hypokalemia (there is a DNA test for this disease)

 Flat chested syndrome

 Congenital peripheral vestibular disease

 Burmese cats are low maintenance.
-A weekly brush will help remove loose hairs but this can also be achieved by regular stroking and petting.
+Brush the coat once a week to remove loose hairs.
 Indoor cats may need to have their claws trimmed every few weeks.
-This, along with grooming should be started when they are a kitten.

-Burmese cats should be indoors only, or given access to a cat enclosure.
-They are too trusting to go outside.
+Keep your Burmese indoors, or give him access to a safe cat enclosure.
+They are too trusting to roam outside.

-Everyone.
-Burmese cats are very friendly and people oriented.
-They thrive on the company of others and make an ideal family pet.
+Everyone, Burmese cats are very friendly and people oriented.
+They thrive in the company of others and make an ideal family pet.
 If I had to recommend one breed, it would be the Burmese.